bemasc/ds-glue/draft-schwartz-ds-glue.md

 --- abstract

-This draft describes a mechanism for conveying arbitrary authenticated DNS data from a parent nameserver to a recursive resolver as part of an in-bailiwick delegation response.
+This draft describes a mechanism for conveying arbitrary authenticated DNS data from a parent nameserver to a recursive resolver as part of a delegation response.

 --- middle